Nordic Nato accession set to reinforce Baltic states' security

 Once they eventually join, the two Nordic states are expected to benefit Baltic security in many different ways.

-“Finland and Sweden‘s accession to Nato will allow to enhance our situational awareness on Russia‘s military posture and military activities in the region.
-As Nato members, Baltic and Nordic states would even more closely participate in Nato common activities such as exercises and coordinate national activities to deter Russia,” says the Lithuanian defence ministry.
+“Finland and Sweden's accession to Nato will allow [the enhancement of] our situational awareness on Russia's military posture and military activities in the region.
+As Nato members, Baltic and Nordic states would even more closely participate in Nato common activities such as exercises and co-ordinate national activities to deter Russia,” said the Lithuanian defence ministry.

-Asked how the Balts and Nordics can cooperate more militarily in the Baltics in warding off Russian military threats, the spokesman pointed out that the two countries becoming part of Nato will mean “integrating command structures, joint planning and more closely aligned exercises – an essential part of military operations”.
+Asked how the Balts and Nordics can co-operate more militarily in the Baltics in warding off Russian military threats, the spokesman pointed out that the two countries becoming part of Nato will mean “integrating command structures, joint planning and more closely aligned exercises – an essential part of military operations”.

-“Situational awareness in the airspace and at sea will improve, and intelligence sharing will be further facilitated if Finland and Sweden join Nato,” the defence ministry official says.
+“Situational awareness in the airspace and at sea will improve, and intelligence sharing will be further facilitated if Finland and Sweden join Nato,” the defence ministry official said.

-A Lithuanian journalist specialising on defence issues told bne IntelliNews that Sweden’s and Finland’s Nato memberships would mean a “great deal” to the security of Baltic states.
+A Lithuanian journalist specialising on defence issues told bne IntelliNews that Sweden and Finland’s Nato memberships would mean a “great deal” to the security of the Baltic states.

 “Because it would enhance the spectrum of capabilities, the area of operations and, not just friendly but firmly allied nations bound by the security arrangements…of Article 5.
-It would also affect certain capabilities and operational planning by Russia if they had any hostile intentions towards the Baltic states,” he says.
+It would also affect certain capabilities and operational planning by Russia if they had any hostile intentions towards the Baltic states,” he said.

-When asked how the Baltic and Nordic states could work more closely on defence issues, he says: “ISTAR [ linking sensors in intelligence, surveillance, target intelligence, surveillance, target acquisition and reconnaissance], maritime security and surveillance capabilities come to mind, also a dramatic increase of availability of friendly naval and air infrastructure in Sweden and Finland, in case of hostile activities.
+When asked how the Baltic and Nordic states could work more closely on defence issues, he said: “ISTAR [linking sensors in intelligence, surveillance, target intelligence, surveillance, target acquisition and reconnaissance], maritime security and surveillance capabilities come to mind; also a dramatic increase of availability of friendly naval and air infrastructure in Sweden and Finland, in case of hostile activities.
 The island of Gotland, aka the unsinkable aircraft carrier, …would play an ever more important role in deterrence.”

 Built from scratch